NadimGhaznavi/systemctl/index.md

 ---

 Created and maintained by Nadim-Daniel Ghaznavi.
-Part of the [Database 4 Everything](https://github.com/NadimGhaznavi/db4e) project.
+This module was developed as a component for the [Database 4 Everything](https://db4e.osoyalce.com) project.